meotimdihia/nextjs-selfhosted-zero-downtime-with-github-actions/README.md

 # 1. Use PM2

-You can use PM2 with Capistrano-like deployments to handle this problem.
-However, I haven’t tested it yet.
+I think you can use PM2 with Capistrano-like deployments to handle this problem.
+However, I haven’t tested it yet because PM2 monkey-patches logs, which is inappropriate in my case.

 🔗 Reference: [Capistrano-like deployments with PM2](https://pm2.keymetrics.io/docs/tutorials/capistrano-like-deployments)